 It takes a leap of faith to unplug.
-Several senior marketing leaders and CEOs whom I have met think of their lives as an “either/or” proposition where they are either relaxed and unplugged, drug OR overworked and hyper-connected.
-Today, viagra order I believe it’s about living a “both/and” life.
-We are human beings, more about not human doings.
+Several senior marketing leaders and CEOs whom I have met think of their lives as an “either/or” proposition where they are either relaxed and unplugged, OR overworked and hyper-connected.
+Today, I believe it’s about living a “both/and” life.
+We are human beings, not human doings.

 I just attended the Washington Women’s Leadership Initiative conference, and spent some time discussing this topic with HuffingtonPost CEO and best selling author, Arianna Huffington.
 She invited me to become an expert blogger for HuffingtonPost last year, and I’m glad that I did.
 Their site attracts 24 million unique visitors every month.
 Her keynote, “The Third Metric,” resonated with the overachieving women (and two men!) in the audience.
 Huffington is promoting her newest book, Thrive, which launches in late March.

 Arianna and Lisa, February 12 2014